As you fly into LAX over the vast city of Los Angeles, the prospect of attempting to see it all can be daunting.

 For smart casual dining head to Coast at Shutters on the Beach — overlooking the Santa Monica Pier.
 Enjoy perfectly grilled swordfish and a glass of Sancerre.
 The terrace sits right on the beach, and is shaded by palm trees.

 Koreatown (KTOWN) is smashing it with amazing restaurants and bars.
-Here’s Looking at You blends two of California’s foremost cuisines, Japanese and Mexican.
-The menu is deliciously inventive with seasonal cocktails you’ll find nowhere else.
-Start or top off the perfect evening with the cocktail tasting experience at The Walker Inn.
-Bookings are accepted two weeks in advance.
+Check out Here’s Looking at You, which blends two of California’s most popular cuisines — Japanese and Mexican.
+The menu is deliciously inventive and the bar serves up unique seasonal cocktails.

 With locations all over the city, Il Fornaio has a happy hour from 4.30 to 6.30pm Monday to Friday and Sundays from 8 to 10pm that’s worth a try.
 As they do at some places, the portion sizes here don’t change so it’s great value.
 Try the wafer thin beef carpaccio and lightly dusted calamari piled high with a delicious spicy marinara sauce — the tomatoes and spices blended to perfection.